Primera Fila (Thalía album): Preparation

 This album is the biggest decision in my whole life, because it broke many of my fears and many of the limits I had set for myself.
 I wanted my audience to view me exactly as I am, to take off those masks that suddenly a human being wears in order to not be considered as vulnerable, fragile or sensible by the others.
 So, allowing myself to express what I have inside was an experience that made me grow as a person and as an artist.
 What's more, focusing on simply interpreting the songs and not considering the choreography or the wardrobe, taught me a big lesson as an artist.

-— -Thalía's statements regarding to Primera Fila.
+— Thalía's statements regarding Primera Fila.

 During an interview in Argentina, Thalía commented that she was preparing for six months in order to sing in a "new and fresh manner".
 In a 2010 interview, she confessed that during the last two years she reflected some traces of her that were obsolete and that converted her into a woman who accepts what she is, while she went on to express that she did not feel prepared in personal level, and that the album wouldn't have been the same if it was record in any previous moment in her life.

 Paul Forat, vice president of Sony Music Latin, the person who had the idea of creating this project, stated that he always felt it would be fair for the audience and the mass media to see further than Thalía's celebrity substance and discover the "artist" in her.
 He went on to claim that "Thalía has an incredible voice and in that point of her artistic career, it was the right time for her to interpret with the intensity needed for these great songs.
 That's what Primera Fila was about".

 In Primera Fila, Thalía composed two songs along with Leonel García (former member of the band Sin Bandera).
 According to Thalía herself, they needed one year and two months to choose the songs and discuss with various producers and songwriters.